Riley-Py/UWaterloo-Work/MSE 261/Introduction.md

 ### Risk Mitigation
 - Examples: Environmental liabilities, reputation damage, stranded asset potential
 ### Financial Incentives
-- Examples: Green transition subsidies, renewable energy credits, s
+- Examples: Green transition subsidies, renewable energy credits, sustainable financing advantages

+#### Example: Volkswagen Diesel Emissions Scandal
+- In 2015, VW was caught using "defeat devices" in diesel cars to cheat emissions tests
+- There was an *Engineering Decision* behind it, along with an *Economic consequence*

 #mse261